Battle of Broken River: Reprisal killings

 Around one hundred Aboriginal people were murdered in reprisal killings, which stretched on for many years.

-Reprisals occurred at Wangaratta on the Ovens River, at Murchison (led by the native police under Henry Dana, with the young Edward Curr, who later said that he took issue with the official reports), Mitchelton and Toolamba.
-The colonial government decided to "open up" the lands south of Yass, New South Wales after the Faithfull Massacre and bring them under British rule, with one of the aims ostensibly to help protect the Aboriginal people from reprisal attacks.
+Reprisal killings, some of them conducted by William Faithfull and Peter Snodgrass, occurred at Wangaratta on the Ovens River, at Murchison (led by the native police under Henry Dana, with the young Edward Curr, who later said that he took issue with the official reports), Mitchelton and Toolamba.
+The colonial government decided to "open up" the lands south of Yass, New South Wales after the Faithfull incident and bring them under British rule, with one of the aims ostensibly to help protect the Aboriginal people from reprisal attacks.